Arrivals Weekend is Saturday 30th September and Sunday 1st October 2017. The specific day you should arrive depends on your college:

 Sunday 1st October: Bowland, Cartmel, Furness, Grizedale and Graduate Colleges.

 You can move in on your arrivals day from 10am.
 The first thing you will need to do is collect your keys and settle in.
 If you are living on campus you will want to know how to connect your laptop, PC or other device to the University network.
 You can find out how on the Connect to IT page.
-Once you have moved in and connected to the University network, you will need to fill out an electronic room inventory.

 If you are living on campus and can’t get here on the specified arrival day for your college, then get in touch with your Accommodation Manager and let them know your expected arrival date.
 Please note that early arrivals in campus accommodation are not possible.